Visa policy of Somaliland: Visa types

-Visitor visa policy map
+Visa policy map

 Visa on arrival

-Holders of passports issued by the following countries below can obtain a visa on arrival at all border checkpoints including Hargeisa Airport:
+Holders of passports issued by the following countries below can obtain a visa on arrival at all border checkpoints including Hargeisa Airport.

-Visa prior to travel
+1 - Not sure if this is all of Europe or the EU.

+Visa required in advance

-Visas are also issued at the Somaliland embassy in neighbouring Ethiopia's capital Addis Ababa.
+Visas are also issued at the Somaliland embassy in neighbouring Yemen's capital Sanaa.
 Additionally, a visa can be sought via application at the Somaliland representative office in London.